Recurrence Relations and Dispersive Techniques for Precision Multi-Loop Calculations: Methodology

 Therefore,

 Integrating by parts, we can transform the second integral in Eq.~(\ref{disp12c2}) as

-We can see that in the limit $\delta\to 0$ the first (non-integral) term on the r.h.s. of Eq.~(\ref{disp12c3}) exactly cancels the non-integral term in Eq.~(\ref{disp12c2}).
-The remaining integrals contibuting to $\bar{J}_{n+l+1}^{(2)}\left(2\!-\!2\varepsilon; 1, 2\right)$ are finite as $\delta\to 0$.
+We can see that in the limit $\delta\to 0$ the first (non-integral) term on the rhs of Eq.~(\ref{disp12c3}) exactly cancels the non-integral term in Eq.~(\ref{disp12c2}).
+The remaining integrals contributing to $\bar{J}_{n+l+1}^{(2)}\left(2\!-\!2\varepsilon; 1, 2\right)$ are finite as $\delta\to 0$.
 In this way, putting $\delta=0$ we arrive at the following alternative representation:

-Using partial fractioning in the denominator of the first integral in Eq.~(\ref{disp12c}) we can get the following representation:
+Using partial fractioning in the denominator of the first integral in Eq.~(\ref{disp12c}) and identifying some contributions as specific cases of Eq.~(\ref{disp11}), we can get the following representation:

 Furthermore, using integration by parts we can evaluate the remaining integral in Eq.~(\ref{disp12d}) as